henrydwright/website/content/articles/arm64-assembly-part-1.md

 You can read the whole thing if you like, but the important bits are down below:

-* The processor executes one instruction after another.
+* The processor executes one instruction after another (simple sequential execution).
 * The processor has 30 general purpose storage spaces (registers) it can make use of, either using the full 64-bits (`x0-x30`), or half the width at 32-bits (`w0-w30`).
 * There are certain rules for how different pieces of binary code will interact with each other - this is called the Application Binary Interface.
 It includes things like which registers are used to pass the parameters of functions, and in what way (the procedure call standard - more on this later).